colehurwitz/akashgit.github.io/research/index.md

 > #### Abstract

->> We present a {\em neurosymbolic approach} to the lifelong learning
+>> We present a neurosymbolic approach to the lifelong learning
         of algorithmic tasks that mix perception and procedural reasoning.
 Reusing high-level concepts across domains and learning complex procedures are two key challenges in lifelong learning.
 We show that a combination of gradient-based learning and {symbolic program synthesis} can be a more effective response to these challenges than purely neural methods.
-Concretely, our approach, called \system, represents neural networks as strongly typed, end-to-end differentiable functional programs that use
+Concretely, our approach, called Houdini, represents neural networks as strongly typed, end-to-end differentiable functional programs that use
         symbolic higher-order combinators to compose a library of neural functions.
 Our learning algorithm consists of: (1) a program synthesizer